Letters to Heaven (#3)

 I picture Kolkata every other time she talks about her childhood and her parents.
 I had just one evening with her mother, and believe me; it was hard to curb my emotions.
 A conversation that lasted 4 hours, it felt home.
 The other day, I called up aunty before taking the flight.
 I thought it would be just another conversation of goodbyes.
 Aunty just said – “Aonu pichle dino se pareshaan hai, ek tum hi ho jo samajthi ho, apne dost ko kaise chhodke jaa rahi hai?”
 It doesn’t sound anything deep, does it?
 But I just choked.
 Every memory just rushed down like some violent stream.
 Forget the call; I thought this post/letter would be a lot easier.

-for, and a partner a guy should kill for.
+She is this perfect daughter any parent could have asked for, and a partner a guy should kill for.
 It shocks me that she is still single, but I bet you, you have to earn this gem.
 I am only glad to have chosen her and made her a part of my life.
 She wishes to backpack with me, while I insist she does a solo disconnect backpack before she gets hitched.
 I miss her around - her laugh, her soft voice in the back of my head, her tiny feet, her tea!
 Just she being herself!

 Wishing her the best of times, may this year be her best!